bcgov/PGOWN-snapshot/README.md

 ### Installation

 1. Download the entire folder structure from GitHub as a ZIP file onto your laptop.
-2. Unzip the file using the "Extract here" option onto your parent directory.
+2. Unzip the file using the "Extract Here" option onto your parent directory.
 By default, the extracted folder is the root directory (PGOWN-snapshot-main).
 3. Rename the folder titled "2024July".
 If you are generating a snapshot report due in Feb 2025, rename this folder to "2025Feb".
 4. Next, within the folder renamed above, go to /coding_flow/data/ and get updated files from relevant stakeholders for folders data_jb and data_rc.
-5. If you want to simply use the files already in this folder, open subfolder "data_rc" and unzip the file "PGOWN_Grades_Appr.zip" and "Extract here" the csv file.
+5. If you want to simply use the files already in this folder, open subfolder "data_rc" and unzip the file "PGOWN_Grades_Appr.zip" and "Extract Here" the csv file.
 6. Snapshot reports are cumulative, and contain data that iteratively gets updated after every report.
 The updated data is stored in "data_new".
 For every new snapshot report, replace the files in "data_old" by copying files from "data_new".
 7. Update the .Renviron file in the root directory (PGOWN-snapshot main) with updated API credentials and policy targets' data.
 This update would include changing the folder corresponding to the snapshot period (see Step 3), as well dates of current and previous reports, start and end dates for studying data gaps in the PGOWN network, as well as specific policy targets and the years in which they were announced.
 8. Open RStudio.
 Click on File > New Project > Existing Directory > ... (go to the root directory "PGOWN-snapshot-main"; see Step 2).